Telephone numbers in Australia: Mobile phones

 Within Australia, mobile phone numbers begin with 04 – the Australian national trunk code 0, plus the mobile indicator 4 – followed by eight digits.
 This is generally written as 04XX XXX XXX within Australia, or as +61 4XX XXX XXX for an international audience.
 This format is the result of mobile carriers advertising numbers in such a way so as to clearly identify the owning telco prior to mobile number portability, introduced on 25 September 2001.
 Prior to MNP, mobile operators generally reserved number ranges in blocks of 04 xy z.

 The xy-digit codes (sometimes xy z) are allocated per network.
 Since the introduction of number portability, there is no longer a fixed relationship between the mobile phone number and the network it uses.

 In 2015, prefix 05 (other than 0550) was also reserved for digital mobile phones as a part of the Telecommunications Numbering Plan 2015.
 However, as of 2024 no numbers have been allocated with this prefix.

 Within Australia, mobile numbers must always be dialed with all ten digits, regardless of the caller's location.

+Because Mobile Phones (Cell Phones) possess the capacity to store many long Telephone numbers, it is advisable to store all such numbers in the form of "+ (Country Code} (Area Code) (LOCAL Number)".

+Therefore, then one could use one's Mobile Phone to dial any Phone Number from any country in the world, without having to know the Trunk Access Codes of that country.

+Also, the emergency code of 112 will redirect the call from any cell/mobile phone to the "Emergency Service" of any country from which the call originates.
+Calling 911 in Australia will not redirect to 000.